Gastro-Oesophageal Reflux Disease

 Complications

 The main complications of GORD are aspiration pneumoniaBarrett’s oesophagus, oesophageal strictures, and oesophageal cancer.
+Around 10% patients with GORD will have already developed Barrett’s oesophagus by the time they seek medical attention.

 Key Points

-• The main role of endoscopy is to exclude malignancy and investigate for complications of reflux, but is not required in the majority of patients with dyspepsia
+• The main role of endoscopy is to exclude underlying malignancy and investigate for complications of reflux, but is not required in the majority of patients with dyspepsia